You've got roots growing off the vines in your garden. You wonder.... is

 The definition of secondary roots is any plant root growth not at the stump

-or tap root, the place where the main plant comes out of the ground.
+or tap root, the place where the main vine of the plant comes out of the

 Secondary roots are a good, make that a GREAT thing.
 They anchor vines, helping

 to protect them from high winds.
 They nourish the plant and fruit.
 In some

 cases, they even take over feeding and nourishing your plant, if the vine

 Secondary root growth is common on vining plants.
 This includes: pumpkins,